EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 you may experience problems installing on a Windows-based machine.

 ## Deploying the DPM
 Most users will only be interested in deploying the DPM.
+The DPM makes use of a mailserver to send emails.
+By default the email host is set to localhost.
+If you want to change the host you need to edit the  updateAndEmail.py script to point to your email server.

 1. cd build/admin